-Policy DM15: Green Belt and Open Spaces
+Policy DM15: Green Belt and open spaces

-a: Green Belt / Metropolitan Open Land
+a: Green Belt/Metropolitan Open Land

-- 1. Development proposals in Green Belt are required to comply with Planning Policy Guidance 2: Green Belt.
-In line with the London Plan the same level of protection given to Green Belt land will be given to Metropolitan Open Land (MOL). - 2.
-Except in very special circumstances, the Council will refuse any development in the Green Belt or MOL which is not compatible with their purposes and objectives and does not maintain their openness and would harm their visual amenity. - 3.
-The construction of new buildings, and changes of use of existing land and buildings, within the Green Belt or Metropolitan Open Land, unless there are very special circumstances, will be inappropriate, except for the following purposes: - i.
-Agriculture, horticulture and woodland; - ii.
-Nature conservation and wildlife use; or - iii.
-Essential facilities for appropriate uses will only be acceptable where they do not have an adverse impact on the openness of Green Belt or MOL. - 4.
-Extensions to buildings in Green Belt or MOL will only be acceptable where they do not result in a disproportionate addition over and above the size of the original building or an over intensification of the use of the site. - 5.
-The replacement or re-use of buildings will not be permitted where they would have a greater adverse impact on the openness of the area or the purposes of including land in it, compared with the dwellings they replace or the previous buildings use. - 6.
+- i.
+Development proposals in Green Belt are required to comply with the NPPF (paras 79 to 92).
+In line with the London Plan the same level of protection given to Green Belt land will be given to Metropolitan Open Land (MOL). - ii.
+Except in very special circumstances, the council will refuse any development in the Green Belt or MOL which is not compatible with their purposes and objectives and does not maintain their openness. - iii.
+The construction of new buildings within the Green Belt or Metropolitan Open Land, unless there are very special circumstances, will be inappropriate, except for the following purposes: - a.
+Agriculture, horticulture and woodland; - b.
+Nature conservation and wildlife use; or - c.
+Essential facilities for appropriate uses will only be acceptable where they do not have an adverse impact on the openness of Green Belt or MOL. - iv.
+Extensions to buildings in Green Belt or MOL will only be acceptable where they do not result in a disproportionate addition over and above the size of the original building or an over intensification of the use of the site. - v.
+The replacement or re-use of buildings will not be permitted where they would have an adverse impact on the openness of the area or the purposes of including land in Green Belt or MOL. - vi.
 Development adjacent to Green Belt/MOL should not have a detrimental impact on visual amenity and respect the character of its surroundings.

-b: Open Space
+b: Open Spaces

-1. Open space will be protected from development.
-In exceptional circumstances loss of open space will be permitted where the following can be satisfied:

-- i.The development proposal is a small scale ancillary use which supports the use of the open space or - ii.
-Equivalent or better quality open space provision can be made.

-Any exception will need to ensure that it does not create further public open space deficiency and has no significant impact on biodiversity.

-2. In areas which are identified as deficient in public open space, where the development site is appropriate or the opportunity arises the Council will expect on site provision in line with the standards set out in the supporting text [para 16.3.7].
+- i.
+Open space will be protected from development.
+In exceptional circumstances loss of open space will be permitted where the following can be satisfied: - a.
+The development proposal is a small scale ancillary use which supports the use of the open space or - b.
+Equivalent or better quality open space provision can be made. - Any exception will need to ensure that it does not create further public open space deficiency and has no significant impact on biodiversity. - ii.
+In areas which are identified as deficient in public open space, where the development site is appropriate or the opportunity arises the council will expect on site provision in line with the standards set out in the supporting text (para 16.3.6).

-- > PPG2: Green Belt Jan 1995 - PPS7: Sustainable Development in Rural Areas (Aug 2004) - PPG17: Open Space, Sport and Recreational Facilities (July 2002) - Providing for Children and Young People's Play and Informal Recreation SPG; Greater London Authority; March 2008 - Barnet's Open Space, Sport and Recreational Facilities Needs Assessment, 2009 - London Parks and Gardens Trust inventory of historic green spaces - Barnet Play Strategy 2007-2011 (2007) - Operational Plan for the Management of the London borough of Barnet's Green Spaces 2007-2011 (2007)
+- Barnet Play Strategy 2007-2011 (2007) - London Parks and Gardens Trust inventory of historic green spaces - National Planning Policy Framework - Open Space, Sport and Recreational Facilities Needs Assessment, 2009 - Operational Plan for Management of Barnet's Green Spaces 2007-2011 (2007) - Providing for Children and Young People's Play and Informal Recreation SPG, GLA, 2008